astropy/astropy/docs/table/pandas.rst

   <https://pandas.pydata.org/docs/user_guide/timeseries.html>`_, but this object has
   only 64-bit precision and does not support leap seconds or time scales.

-These issues a highlighted below in a more complex example with a table that includes masked and mixin columns.
+These issues are highlighted below in a more complex example with a table that includes masked and mixin columns.

 ..
 EXAMPLE START: Interfacing Tables with the Pandas Package (Complex Example)